spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202204.0/marketplace-merchant-custom-prices.md

 {% info_block warningBox "Verification" %}

 Open any merchant product with a regular price.
-Create a customer-specific price with the same combination of currency and country.
+Create a customer-specific price with the same combination of currency and country as the existing price.
 Make sure that there is no validation error.

 {% endinfo_block %}